 Our principal market risk relates to oil prices.
 Oil prices are volatile and unpredictable and influenced by concerns over world supply and demand imbalance and many other market factors outside of our control.
-Most of our revenues are from oil sales at prices which reflect the blended prices received upon shipment by the purchaser at defined sales points or are defined by contract relative to West Texas Intermediate ("WTI") or Brent and adjusted for quality each month.
+Most of our revenues are from oil sales are at Brent and adjusted for quality each month.

-During the year ended December 31, 2017, we entered into commodity price derivative contracts to manage the variability cash flows associated with the forecasted sale of our oil production, reduce commodity price risk and provide a base level of cash flow in order to assure we can execute at least a portion of our capital spending.
-The table below provides information about our commodity price derivative contracts at December 31, 2017, including the notional amounts and weighted average exchange rates by expected (contractual) maturity dates.
-Expected cash flows from the forward contract equaled the fair value of the contract.
-The information is presented in U.S. dollars because that is our reporting currency.
-We do not hold any of these investments for trading purposes.
+We may enter into commodity price derivative contracts to manage the variability cash flows associated with the forecasted sale of our oil production, reduce commodity price risk and provide a base level of cash flow in order to assure we can execute at least a portion of our capital spending.
+As at December 31, 2018 we do not have any such contracts in place.